-Introduced by M. of A. OTIS -- read once and referred to the Committee on Science and Technology -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+Introduced by M. of A. OTIS -- read once and referred to the Committee on Science and Technology

 AN ACT to amend the state technology law, in relation to enacting the "critical infrastructure standards and procedures act"

 The People of the State of New York, represented in Senate and Assembly, do enact as follows: